 Virtual presentations and preaching available any time of year and any day of the week.

-Availability: Spring, summer and fall within 200 miles of Columbus, OH.
+Availability: Spring, summer and fall within 200 miles of Columbus, OH or virtually at any time.

 Fee arrangements: Standard UUMA rates for presenters plus IRS rates for mileage.